NAD+ Injection

 Madison, WI

-“Before trying a topical NAD+ product, the clinician asked about retinoids, acids, recent procedures, sensitive skin, and what changes would require dermatology care.”
+“Before trying a topical NAD+ product, the provider asked about retinoids, acids, recent procedures, sensitive skin, and what changes would require dermatology care.”

 Nora E.